A work plan is vital to the success of any project. While writing a plan can be a tedious process, the consequences of not having one are too great.

 Below, we’ll dive into the process of creating an effective work plan.

 A work plan, or project plan, is a “road map” that guides your team to project completion.
-It outlines the goals of the project, the timeline you need to follow, the tasks everyone needs to complete and the processes required to thread those tasks together.
+It outlines the goals of the project, the project timeline you need to follow, the tasks everyone needs to complete and the processes required to thread those tasks together.

 Without a strategic work plan in place, you run the risk of not allocating resources properly, which increases the odds of encountering roadblocks or producing confusion among your team and clients.